skyfielders/python-skyfield/skyfield/documentation/time.rst

 there are several more functions of time that live on Julian date objects since they are often needed repeatedly during a calculation.
+In case you are curious what they are, here is a list:

 ``gmst``
     Greenwich Mean Sidereal Time.